Operator moment dilations as block operators: Self-adjoint dilations

 \subsection{Self-adjoint dilations}

-In 1952, Sz-Nagy obtained the following necessary and sufficient condition for a sequence of operators to admit self-adjoint dilation with spectrum contained in a given compact set (see Theorem \ref{Theorem: Nagy1952}).
-For reader's convenience we present this result using the theory of completely positive maps.
-This method seems to have become a standard method to prove existence of operator dilations. \begin{thm} \cite{Nagy 1952} Let $X\subseteq \mathbb{R}$ be a compact set.
+In 1952, Sz-Nagy obtained the following necessary and sufficient condition for a sequence of operators to admit self-adjoint dilation with spectrum contained in a given compact set. \begin{thm} \cite{Nagy 1952} Let $X\subseteq \mathbb{R}$ be a compact set.
 Let $\{A_{n}:\; n\geq 0\}$ be a sequence of bounded self-adjoint operators on a Hilbert space $\mathcal{H}$ with $A_{0} = I$.
 It admits a self-adjoint operator dilation $B$ with $\sigma(B)\subseteq X$ if and only if

 whenever the complex polynomial $ c_{0}+c_{1}x+\cdots+c_{n}x^{n} \geq 0\;$ for all $x \in X.$ \end{thm}